Specifyapp/parsers/parsers/to-theme-ui/README.md

 export default theme;
 ```

-## Complex usage - with variant and preset
+## Complex usage - with variants and preset

 ### Config